brainy-joseph/-dragonforge-bdh-inspector/README.md

 🤝 **Weya**
 🤝 **Qdrant**

+> **Attribution & Licensing:** The file `bdh.py` in this repository is an unmodified copy of the official Dragon Hatchling (BDH) model implementation, © 2025 Pathway Technology, Inc., originally published at [github.com/pathwaycom/bdh](https://github.com/pathwaycom/bdh) and used under the terms of the MIT License.
+The original copyright notice and license terms are preserved in full at the top of the file.
+This repository is an independent student project for a hackathon.

 **Architecture & Code:**
 * [pathwaycom/bdh](https://github.com/pathwaycom/bdh) (MIT)
 * Paper: *The Dragon Hatchling: The Missing Link between the Transformer and Models of the Brain* — [arXiv:2509.26507](https://arxiv.org/abs/2509.26507)